Using minerals to enhance breathability in diapers

-Produced by Imerys for 30 years, FilmLink is mostly sold to baby diaper companies all over the world, and is also used in other applications, for example in the inner layer of surgical gowns, to keep the body cool, and in adult incontinence pads – a growing sector.
+Produced by Imerys for 30 years, FilmLink® is mostly sold to baby diaper companies all over the world and is also used in other applications, for example in the inner layer of surgical gowns, to keep the body cool, and in adult incontinence pads – a growing sector.

-GCC’s small particle size and shape means it mixes well with plastic film resin and will not cause punctures in the underwear layers.
+GCC’s small particle size and shape mean it mixes well with plastic film resin and will not cause punctures in the underwear layers.
 For comfort, the plastic film resin layer needs to be as thin as possible – but with good tensile and tension strength.
-In production and testing, FilmLink is tested to ensure it can stretch without tearing and will not allow liquid breakthrough.
+In production and testing, FilmLink is tested to ensure it can stretch without tearing and will not allow a liquid breakthrough.